Rhea (bird): Feral populations in Europe

 A small population of rheas has emerged in Mecklenburg-Western Pomerania, northeastern Germany, after several couples escaped from an exotic meat farm near Lübeck in the late 1990s.
 Contrary to expectations, the large birds adapted well to conditions in the German countryside.
 A monitoring system has been in place since 2008.
 By 2014, there was already a population of well over 100 birds in an area of 150 km2 between the river Wakenitz and the A20 motorway, slowly expanding eastward.

 The population grew steadily for several years.
-By autumn 2018 their numbers had greatly increased to about 600.
+By autumn 2018, their numbers had significantly increased to about 600.
 As such, local farmers claim increasing damage to their fields, and some biologists say the rheas pose a growing risk to local wildlife.
-Still protected by German natural conservation law, a local discussion has begun regarding how to handle the situation.
+Still protected by German natural conservation law, a local discussion developed regarding how to handle the situation.
 Eventually, Mecklenburg-Western Pomerania's government allowed limited hunting of the birds, explicitly to just reduce the population's growth and not to wipe them out.
 At this point, it was generally agreed that the rheas should be allowed to stay in the region.
-By spring 2021, just 247 rheas were counted; this development was attributed to both the hunting as well as the increased caution of the animals.
-Several had begun to avoid humans more than previously, and retreated into the woods.
+By spring 2021, just 247 rheas were counted; this development was attributed to both the hunting and the increased caution of the animals.
+Several had begun to avoid humans more than previously and retreated into the woods.
 Some members of this rhea population have also expanded into other areas; at least twice individual rheas who probably originated in Mecklenburg-Western Pomerania were sighted in Brandenburg's High Fläming Nature Park, over 200 km from their usual range.
+By early 2023, 91 rheas were counted in Mecklenburg-Western Pomerania; the population decline was attributed to both hunting as well as harsher weather of previous years.
+By this point, German authorities believed a stable population of 50 adult birds would be optimal for the local ecosystem and agriculture.
+Researchers concluded that the feral population was subject to substantial fluctuations but remained healthy, adaptable, and entrenched in the area.

 There also appears to be a small population of wild rheas in the United Kingdom.
-In March 2021, a group of about 20 rheas were reported to be running free on a residential estate in Hertfordshire.
-Local police were unable to identify any owner, so the assumption was that they were wild birds.
+In March 2021, about 20 rheas were reportedly running free on a residential estate in Hertfordshire.
+Local police could not identify any owner, so they assumed they were wild birds.
 Once caught, authorities intend to place them in a suitable nature reserve to allow them to develop as a colony.